-Integrated River Basin Management requires that informed decision makers take into account all uses and resources of the basin following an ecosystem approach to ensure that human collectivities will benefit for ever from the basin through the development of harmonious relationships among users and the river (Burton, 1995).
-The tendency of the European Union to manage water in the Mediterranean Basin as "common property" has resulted in the following necessities: (1) Improved knowledge of water resources, ecosystems and uses, (2) resource demand management and (3) integrated management of water quantity and quality (Manariotis and Yannopoulos, 2004).
+IRBM requires that informed decision makers take into account all uses and resources of the basin following an ecosystem approach to ensure that human collectivities will benefit for ever from the basin through the development of harmonious relationships among users and the river (Burton, 1995).
+The tendency of the European Union to manage water in the Mediterranean Basin as "common property" has resulted in the following necessities: (1) improved knowledge of water resources, ecosystems and uses, (2) resource demand management and (3) integrated management of water quantity and quality (Manariotis and Yannopoulos, 2004).

-After the adoption of the EU Water Framework Directive 2000/60/EC, the formulation and implementation of Integrated River Basin Management (IRBM) strategies consist for all member states more than ever a necessity.
+After the adoption of the EU Water Framework Directive 2000/60/EC, the formulation and implementation of IRBM strategies consist for all member states more than ever a necessity.
 Complexity of water resources management does not simply derive from any computational limit in modelling, but also from the multiple interdependent physical, biochemical, ecological, social, legal and political (human) processes that govern the behaviour of water resources systems.
 These processes are affected by uncertainties and by the unpredictable actions of multiple individuals and institutions affected by the management and operation of such systems.
-The Decision Support Systems (DSS) for River Basin Management enable for different scenarios the comparison of water strategies based on the effects of multiple objectives.
+The DSSs for RBM enable for different scenarios the comparison of water strategies based on the effects of multiple objectives.
 They can be used to support the planning and the implementation of measures, as well as the communication between the stakeholders.

-The present paper aims to present the role and the purposes of the Decision Support Systems in River Basin Management, the various decision making procedures, and finally the difficulties and the challenges of the design and the implementation of a DSS for the Mediterranean watersheds taking as a case study the Alfeios River.
+The present paper aims to present firstly the role and the purposes of the DSSs in RBM, secondly the various decision making procedures and thirdly the difficulties and the challenges of the design and the implementation of a DSS for the Mediterranean watersheds.
+Finally, a characteristic example of the most common stresses exerted in Mediterranean river basins, owning a plethora of uses (domestic supply, irrigation, energy, recreation, etc.), as well as proposed goals/objectives for the development of a decision making procedure for such a river basin are included.